US STOCKS-Wall Street drops after Saudi attacks, energy stocks spike

 By Noel Randewich

-Sept 16 (Reuters) - Energy stocks spiked while the rest of Wall Street fell on Monday after weekend attacks on Saudi Arabia’s oil facilities added to investors’ concerns about geopolitical risk and a slowing global economy.
+Sept 16 (Reuters) - Energy stocks spiked while most of Wall Street fell on Monday after weekend attacks on Saudi Arabia’s oil facilities added to investors’ concerns about geopolitical risk and a stumbling global economy.

-The S&P 500 energy, one of the worst performing sectors so far this year, soared 3.75%, on track for its largest one-day gain since December.
-Shares of Apache Corp, Marathon Oil Corp and Helmerich and Payne jumped between 12% and 18% and were the leading gainers on the S&P 500.
+The S&P 500 energy index, a gauge of one of the worst performing sectors so far this year, soared 3.3%, its largest one-day gain since January.
+Shares of Apache Corp , Helmerich and Payne and Cimarex Energy jumped between 12% and 17% and led gainers on the S&P 500.

-The Saudi-led military coalition battling Yemen’s Houthi movement said the attack was carried out with Iranian weapons, raising the prospect of a global conflict involving the United States and Iran.
+The Saudi-led military coalition battling Yemen’s Houthi movement said the attacks were carried out with Iranian weapons, raising the prospect of a global conflict involving the United States and Iran.

 “The U.S. investor is waiting with bated breath about what the U.S. and its allies might do,” said Jake Dollarhide, chief executive officer of Longbow Asset Management in Tulsa, Oklahoma.

-Anticipation of higher fuel costs drove down shares of airlines and cruise line operators with the S&P 1500 airlines shedding 2.5%, while Carnival Corp fell 3.7%.
+Anticipation of higher fuel costs drove down shares of airlines and cruise line operators with the S&P 1500 airlines index shedding 2.1%, while Carnival Corp fell 3.2%.

-Retail stocks lost 1.5% and were among the biggest drags on the S&P 500.
+The S&P 500 retailing index lost 1.4%, with retailers, which would be hurt by higher fuel prices, among the biggest drags on the S&P 500.

 “The drone strike in Saudi has had an impact on how investors are looking at the security and stability of the global energy supply chain and is fueling a degree of risk reassessment,” said Peter Kenny, founder of Kenny’s Commentary LLC and Strategic Board Solutions LLC in New York.

-Shares of defense companies Raytheon, Lockheed Martin Corp, Northrop Grumman Corp rose more than 1%.
+Shares of defense companies Raytheon Co, Lockheed Martin Corp and Northrop Grumman Corp rose more than 2%.
 J.P.
 Morgan upgraded Raytheon shares to “overweight.”

 Wall Street’s more than a decade-long rally continues to hinge on whether the Fed will keep cutting interest rates and on progress in U.S.-China trade talks.
 A recent easing in trade tensions has brought the benchmark S&P 500 about 1% below its record high.

-Advancing issues outnumbered declining ones on the NYSE by a 1.14-to-1 ratio; on Nasdaq, a 1.24-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.12-to-1 ratio; on Nasdaq, a 1.11-to-1 ratio favored advancers.